 Bolsover Castle, Derbyshire

-Perched on a hilltop, Bolsover Castle is like a sentinel watching over Derbyshire, its history as rich and complex as any ghost story.
-It’s said to be haunted by the ghost of Sir Charles Cavendish, who apparently still takes his role as the lord of the manor very seriously.
-He’s often spotted in full 17th-century fashion – because, let’s face it, if you’re going to haunt a castle, you might as well do it in style.
-Visitors have reported feeling his presence, which is either incredibly cool or slightly unnerving, depending on how you feel about historical figures popping in to say hello.
+Perched on a hilltop, Bolsover Castle is like a sentinel watching over Derbyshire said to be haunted by the ghost of Sir Charles Cavendish, who apparently still takes his role as the lord of the manor very seriously.
+He’s often spotted in full 17th-century fashion haunting the castle in style.

 Tower Of London, London